learn-co-curriculum/dsc-statistical-methods-in-pandas/README.md

 ### Summary Statistics for Categorical Columns

-Obviously, we cannot calculate most summary statistics on columns that contain non-numeric data--there's no way for us to find the mean of the letters in the `Embarked` column, for instance.
+Obviously, we cannot calculate most summary statistics on columns that contain non-numeric data -- there's no way for us to find the mean of the letters in the `Embarked` column, for instance.
 However, there are some summary statistics we can use to help us better understand our categorical columns.

 See the examples in the cell below: